-SUMMARY Ransomware is a growing problem for users of mobile devices.
-Lockscreen types and file-encrypting "crypto-ransomware", both of which have been causing major financial and data losses for many years, have made their way to the Android platform.
-Like other types of Android malware - SMS trojans, for example - ransomware threats have been evolving over the past few years and malware writers have been adopting many of the same techniques that have proven to be effective in regular desktop malware.
-Both on Windows and on Android, lock-screens are nowadays usually of the "police ransomware" kind, trying to scare the victims into paying up after (falsely) accusing them of harvesting illegal content on their devices.
-Likewise, as with the infamous Windows Cryptolocker ransomware family, crypto-ransomware on Android started using strong cryptography, which meant that affected users had no practical way of regaining the hijacked files.
-And because everyday data, such as photos, for example, are now kept on smartphones rather than PCs by so many people, the threat of losing this data is now greater than ever.
-One interesting observation that we have made is that the attackers' center of focus is no longer only Eastern European countries.
-A number of recent families, such as Android/Simplocker and Android/Lockerpin, for example, have been targeting victims mostly in the USA.
-In the first part of the paper, we provide a definition of ransomware, take a look at ESET's detection telemetry to see how widespread the threat is, and analyze malware specifics that apply to ransomware on Android.
-The main section details the most noteworthy Android ransomware examples from the past three years.
-Finally, we give takehome messages and advice for Android users.
+SUMMARY 2016 brought some interesting developments to the Android ransomware scene.
+Ransomware is currently one of the most pressing cybersecurity issues across all platforms, including the most popular mobile one.
+Authors of lock-screen types as well as file-encrypting "crypto-ransomware" have used the past 12 months to copycat effective techniques from desktop malware, as well as develop their own sophisticated methods specialized for targets running Android devices.
+In addition to the most prevalent scare tactics used by lock-screen "police ransomware", cybercriminals have been putting an increased effort into keeping a low profile, by encrypting and burying the malicious payload deeper into the infected apps.
+In 2015, ESET observed that the focus of Android ransomware operators shifted from Eastern European to US mobile users.
+However, last year demonstrated a growing interest by the attackers in the Asian market, as evidenced by the Jisut lock-screen, which began using a localized Chinese ransom message.
+This increased activity can also be seen in the growing prevalence of this now notorious malware family, doubling in the previous 12 months.
+In the first part of this paper, we provide a definition of ransomware, take a look at ESET's detection telemetry to see the current trend for this cyber threat, and analyze malware specifics that apply to ransomware on Android.
+The main section details the most noteworthy Android ransomware examples since 2014.
+The final chapter offers advice to Android users.
 RANSOMWARE ON ANDROID Ransomware, as the name suggests, is any type of malware that demands a sum of money from the infected user while promising to "release" a hijacked resource in exchange.
 There are two general categories of malware that fall under the "ransomware" label: - Lock-screen ransomware - Crypto-ransomware In lock-screen types of ransomware, the hijacked resource is access to the compromised system.
 In file-encrypting "crypto-ransomware" that hijacked resource is the user's files.
 Both types have been a very prevalent problem on the Windows platform since 2013, when ransomware started to increase in popularity among cybercriminals, even though it had been around for many years before.
 Ransomware infections have been causing trouble both to individuals and to businesses.
-Since one of the most noticeable trends in regard to Android malware is that malware writers have been bringing to this platform malware techniques that have proven to be successful on Windows, the appearance of ransomware on the most popular mobile platform was logical and anticipated.
-ENJOY SAFER TECHNOLOGYTM
+Since one of the most noticeable trends in regard to Android malware is that malware writers have been bringing to this platform malware techniques that have proven to be successful on Windows, the appearance of ransomware on the most popular mobile platform was anticipated and has been observed for several years now.
+According to ESET LiveGrid®, the number of Android ransomware detections has grown in year on year comparisons by more than 50%, with the largest spike in the first half of 2016.